DreymaR/BigBagKbdTrixPKL/README.md

     - If you're a simple USer without the need for such fanciness, leave the `Variant/Locale` setting at `<None>`.
 - Colemak-DH is an ergonomic Colemak mod or mod combo:
     - The DH mod in itself is named `Curl` in EPKL, because that's what it does physically: The home row is curled like the curve of your fingers.
-    - For standard row-staggered keyboards (whether ANSI or ISO), the `CurlAngle` mod equals the Colemak-DH layout.
+    - For standard row-staggered keyboards (whether ANSI or ISO), Colemak with the `CurlAngle` mod equals the Colemak-DH layout.
     - The `Curl`-only mod is for ortho keyboards.
     - Many newbs on row-stag boards don't understand why an [**Angle mod**][BBTawi] is needed.
 Please strive to do so!!!
 <br>